Posted: Tue 28th Feb 2023

-When you're building a small business website it's important to make sure customers can get the information they need and take the actions you want.
-Websites are a crucial checkpoint whether or not you have a brick and mortar location.
+When you're building a small business website, it's important to make sure customers can get the information they need and take the actions you want.
+Websites are a crucial checkpoint whether or not you have a bricks-and-mortar location.

 Should I use a self-hosted solution or website builder?

 A number of tools like GoDaddy's website builder Squarespace, Wix and BigCommerce allow you to create professional looking websites online.
 These normally offer free trials but have a monthly subscription fee.

 The alternative is to buy web hosting and create a self-hosted site.
 This provides more flexibility but normally requires higher investment.
 Developers are often needed to create the site and set up hosting.